uccser/cs-field-guide/text/coding_compression/coding_compression_en.md

 Student reports will revolve around the benefits that enable a widely used technology (such as compressed file sizes making it feasible to view photographs interactively online) for merit, and comparing (evaluating) the size and quality of images before and after they have been compressed.

-{teacher end}

-{teacher}

 This section ties in well with AS91370 (2.43) work on web design.
 For the 2.43 standard the focus in compression is using a format that looks suitable and has a small file size for the particular images being used on a web site being designed.
 For the 2.44 standard (covered here) we look a little at *how* the compression works, and evaluate it on a variety of images including extreme cases, to draw general conclusions about the performance of various compression methods.
 Although the work is complementary, understanding one will obviously help students with the other.

 [An ebook to support AS91370 (2.43)](https://drive.google.com/folderview?id=0BxTv4DHp39Q-UEFoWDJiSWZEQ3c&usp=sharing) has been published by Jennifer Gottschalk.

 {teacher end}

+{comment}

-.. xtcb have checked with Jennifer that the above link is long-term; eventually it would be good if it was on NZACDITT or somewhere more permanent.
+have checked with Jennifer that the above link is long-term; eventually it would be good if it was on NZACDITT or somewhere more permanent.

+{comment end}

 Images can take up a lot of space, and most of the time that pictures are stored on a computer they are compressed to avoid wasting too much space.
 With a lot of images (especially photographs), there's no need to store the image exactly as it was originally, because it contains way more detail than anyone can see.